Services for Faculty

 Librarians offer synchronous and asynchronous support for fully online classes.
 Using tools such as Blackboard Collaborate, Snagit, and LibGuides, your librarian liaison can impart the knowledge and skills your students need to use information resources.
 If you have questions about how library staff can support your online class, please contact the Online Support Coordinator or your librarian liaison.

 Faculty may place up to twenty-five separate titles per course “on reserve” as assigned reading for students.
 These items can be library materials, personal copies or photocopies of journal articles or book chapters.
 All journal articles and book chapters can also be placed on electronic the reserve service ERES, within the limits of fair use of copyright compliance.
 See the ERES:e-reserves web site for further information.

 Media and equipment can be scheduled and picked up at the library circulation desk.
 In addition, an expanding number of classrooms and lecture halls are equipped with technology (microcomputer, projector, document camera, VCR/DVD player.)
 All other classrooms are equipped with a VCR, TV, and overhead projector.

 Wondering how to find out what audiovisual materials the library might have?
 Try the Library's Primo Search to find out holding and location information on videotapes, compact disks, DVDs, books on tape and more.

 PhotoGraphics Services (999-8694, 999-8693)

-The library Photographics Department provides graphic, photographic and videographic services to faculty, students and staff.
+The Photographics Department, located in the library's lower level, provides graphic, photographic and videographic services to faculty, students and staff.
 Department staff members produce photographs, color slides, transparencies, videos, posters and displays for classroom use as well as for presentations and seminars.
 Images may also be digitized for email and/or web use.